 All employees within EU member states who possess work permits are prone to taxation which then entitles you to the benefits obtained.
 The tax rate is shared by the employer and the employee.

-There is coordination between Member States on Social Security by agreements between companies on how the rate is paid and implemented.
+There is coordination between the Member States on Social Security by agreements between companies on how the rate is paid and implemented.
 This coordination has been established in order to not create worse conditions for any kind of worker within the EU.
 Health insurance companies and national laws institutions work together upon determining the best pathways to handle workers within the EU.

 Social Security Systems in the European Union include: